Thor (Marvel Comics)

-Thor Odinson is a superhero appearing in American comic books published by Marvel Comics, based on the god from Old Norse religion and mythology, Thor (Þórr).
+Thor Odinson is a superhero appearing in American comic books published by Marvel Comics, based on the Germanic god of the same name.
 Created by artist Jack Kirby, writer Stan Lee, and scripter Larry Lieber, the character first appeared in Journey into Mystery #83 (1962) and first received his own title with Thor #126 (1966).
-Thor is based on the Norse deity Thor.
 Comic books featuring Thor have been published across several volumes.

 Thor is one of the gods of Asgard and the son of the Asgardian king Odin.
 In addition to his Asgardian strength and extended lifespan, Thor wields control over the weather, including rain and lightning.
 He also carries the enchanted hammer Mjolnir, that enhances his abilities and grants him the ability to fly.
 Thor was first introduced as the alter ego of surgeon Donald Blake, who acquired Thor's power, which was later revealed to be a fabrication by Thor's father.
 Thor has since assumed other human identities and sometimes ruled as king of Asgard.

 Thor's cast of supporting characters includes his fellow Asgardians Odin, Sif, The Warriors Three, and Balder the Brave, as well as other allies such as Jane Foster, Beta Ray Bill, and Hercules.
 Thor's arch-nemesis is his adoptive brother Loki.
 Thor is a founding member of the superhero team the Avengers, and has played a significant role in Marvel crossover storylines, including "Avengers Disassembled" (2004), Siege (2010), "Fear Itself" (2011) and "The War of the Realms" (2019).

-Chris Hemsworth portrays the cinematic adaptation of Thor in the Marvel Cinematic Universe, first appearing in Thor (2011).
+Eric Allan Kramer played Thor in the film The Incredible Hulk Returns (1988), while Chris Hemsworth portrays the cinematic adaptation of Thor in the Marvel Cinematic Universe, first appearing in Thor (2011).